What To Expect

 Being a church plant itself, Village Church always desired to multiply the impact of its ministry by planting additional congregations in the surrounding area.
 In February 1999, Village Church of Gurnee commissioned Mike Bullmore and over 100 people to plant a daughter church, CrossWay Community Church, in Kenosha, Wisconsin.

-By the end of the decade, Sunday morning attendance was regularly approaching the 1,400 mark.
-We all felt the “squeeze” of limited building and parking space - how was God leading us to address these new challenges?
-In a way that can only be explained by God’s miraculous provision, He made it possible for Village Church to purchase an additional eight acres of land to the south of its existing campus.
+By the end of the decade, we all felt the “squeeze” of limited building and parking space - how was God leading us to address these new challenges?
+In a way that can only be explained by God’s miraculous provision, he made it possible for Village Church to purchase an additional eight acres of land to the south of its existing campus.
 Purchase of this land was finalized in December 1999.

 The 2000s: Growing Deeper